VisitRome.com

 If you're a fan of Nativity scenes, Rome has the 100 Presepi exhibition.
 Founded 45 years ago, it showcases a variety of nativity scenes, also known as presepi, from Italy and other nations.
 The collection includes handcrafted traditional presepi as well as modern interpretations, offering a blend of culture and creativity to its visitors.

 During the Christmas season, Rome's streets and squares transform into lively festive marketplaces.
 The Piazza Navona Christmas Market is one of the most popular, attracting tourists and locals alike.
-With over 100 stalls, it offers artisanal goodies, ornaments, and handmade gifts, reflecting the mix of traditions that Rome is known for.
+With over 100 stalls, it has artisanal goodies, ornaments, and handmade gifts, reflecting the mix of traditions that Rome is known for.

 If you want to know more about Rome's Traditions, make sure to check out our article about Festivals in Rome: A Mix of Traditions.